Joeriksson/django-forums-app/Readme.md

 Includes:

 - forums, threads and posts (reply in threads)
+- subscribe to threads and get email notifications
 - custom user model (email instead of username)
+- optionally login via github account
+- user profile in a separate model from user
 - e-mail verification
 - django debug toolbar (only in development)
 - docker files for spinning up containers (python and postgresql)
 - basic tests for pages, users and forums
 - different settings files for development and production
+- basic Bootstrap styling
+- api via Django REST Framework

 ## Production and development settings

 The setting file are split up in production and a development settings files.
 Also the project have one docker-compose.yml for production and one for development.
 Within the docker-compose files you can find the parameter for which settings file to use on the runserver command.
 To make it easier and less to type for each command, there is a Makefile with different common operations.

 ## Quick start

+> Note: I haven't tested setting this up this project as below on Windows or Linux.
+Only on MacOS.

 1. Clone this repository